 Reasons Why Florida Highways Are So Dangerous

 A survey of the AAA Auto Club South concluded that 76 percent of members believed that road debris is a problem on Florida’s roads.
 Perhaps this is because there are about 17 fatalities that occur every year because of highway debris in Florida.
-Read more about how Florida highway accidents are so dangerous.

 This debris could come from cars and trucks who have dropped things from the vehicles, and it could come from the vehicles themselves after an accident as well.

 Either way, it can be a hazard for other drivers and cause further accidents.
 Even very small debris can become extremely dangerous when it is hurled at high speeds.

 Avoiding road debris can cause erratic avoidance maneuvers, which can cause a crash as well.
 It can be somewhat difficult to determine who is liable in that type of situation.
 Every accident is unique, so speak with a Boca Raton car accident lawyer for analysis of your specific situation.

 Road debris can be literally anything foreign in the road.
 It can include items or cargo that has been dropped by other vehicle.
 It can also occur when someone’s tire blows and it leaves scraps along the highway.
 Either type of debris can cause a secondary accident.
 South Florida’s roads are particularly dangerous.

 Why Florida Highway Accidents are so Dangerous?

 Below are a few examples that occurred right here in South Florida:

 - A passenger was killed when a three-foot steel rod smashed through their windshield on Interstate 95.